Bimodal Star Formation in Simulations of Strongly Magnetized Giant Molecular Clouds: Summary and Conclusions

 We have conducted AMR radiation-MHD simulations of the collapse of a suite of GMCs varying the initial magnetic field strength from $\mu\sim 1$ to $\mu \sim 5$, within the range observed in local star-forming molecular clouds.
 We model ionizing UV radiation from individual massive stars that self-consistently form from the filamentary collapse of the clouds.
 Energetic processes from these stars drive outﬂows in the gas around them and quench star formation.

 We find that the effect of enhancing the magnetic field is twofold.
 Firstly, the cloud expansion due to UV feedback from massive stars is confined in the direction perpendicular to the magnetic field, producing a quasi-cylindrical cloud geometry, aligned with the magnetic field.
 As shown in \cite{HeRG:2019}, UV feedback from massive stars determines the duration of star formation in the cloud, roughly proportional to the cloud size.
-The magnetic confinement observed in these simulations reduces gas expulsion, thereby retaining dense gas for a longer period. \hide{We want to emphasis that it is the induced star formation, or the recycling of the expelled gas, that causes the second phase of SF. } This results in progressively prolonged periods of star formation in clouds with higher B-field strengths.
+The magnetic confinement observed in these simulations reduces gas expulsion, thereby retaining dense gas for a longer period.
+This results in progressively prolonged periods of star formation in clouds with higher B-field strengths.
 Further, the confined gas is subjected to the interactions of a large number of UV bubbles with the magnetic fields, creating turbulence and fragmentation patterns characteristically different from the initial conditions.